 This factor is the average number of days it takes to sell a house in the relevant price range.
 For example, a market in which a house sells for $150,000 in three weeks is quite different from a market in which the same house sells in six months.
 The latter is known as a soft market.

 In a soft market, sellers can drop prices, give concessions, or wait longer for their houses to sell.
-The vast majority of homes are owner-occupied, so there’s generally no negative impact to sellers who can’t sell their houses because they can continue to live in them unless sellers are in dire need to move because of a foreclosure, job transfer, or other firm deadline, they’re likely to hold out to get their prices.
+The vast majority of homes are owner-occupied, so there’s generally no negative impact on sellers who can’t sell their houses because they can continue to live in them unless sellers are in dire need to move because of a foreclosure, job transfer, or another firm deadline, they’re likely to hold out to get their prices.

 TIP: If you’re working with a good and reputable company to help you find or provide you with investment-grade properties then they should be able to advise you on the various markets and neighborhoods as well as provide you with detailed market information such as local economic data and housing trends.